dionysius/vaultwarden-deb/README.md

 # deb packaging for vaultwarden

-This debian source package builds [vaultwarden](https://github.com/dani-garcia/vaultwarden/) natively on your build environment.
+This debian source package builds [vaultwarden](https://github.com/dani-garcia/vaultwarden/) natively on your build environment with mysql, postgresql and sqlite support.
 No annoying docker!
 It is managed with [git-buildpackage](https://wiki.debian.org/PackagingWithGit) and aims to be a pretty good quality debian source package.
 You can find the maintaining command summary in [debian/gbp.conf](debian/gbp.conf).

 You will also need [vaultwarden-web-vault-deb](https://github.com/dionysius/vaultwarden-web-vault-deb).